Kappa Delta Responds to Coronavirus

 We find ourselves in unprecedented times as people around the world continue to be impacted by the coronavirus (COVID-19) global health crisis and resulting financial challenges.
 Kappa Delta is continuing to navigate these challenging times and prioritize the health and well-being and of all members, volunteers and staff and those in our communities.

 We are here for you!
 Please reach out to us if you have questions.
 Collegiate members can direct questions to the chapter president or CAB chairman.
-Advisors and housing volunteers can reach out to the chapter services coordinator or new chapter manager for their chapter.
+Advisors and housing volunteers can reach out to the collegiate experience associate or new chapter manager for their chapter.
 Housing volunteers can direct questions to the housing resource specialist.
 Other inquiries can be directed to email@example.com.

 Kappa Delta views the health and well-being of members, volunteers and staff as a top priority.
 As with most other organizations and businesses, we are actively doing our part to prevent the spread of the coronavirus in our communities.
-Therefore, our KDHQ staff members will be working remotely until March 30, 2020.
+Therefore, our KDHQ staff members began working remotely on March 16, 2020, and will until further notice.
 Operations will continue as usual during our regular office hours of 8:30 a.m.-5:00 p.m.
 CST, Monday through Friday.
 To reach a staff member, please visit the staff directory or email our general inbox at firstname.lastname@example.org.

 Resources For Remote Learning and Health & Wellness

 Distance Learning: 5 Tips for Success

 Distance Learning: Academic Tools and Resources

 Tips for Time Blocking

 Additional resources are available for chapter leaders on virtual member engagement by logging into the Resource Library.